Joesalzer/ExoRV_LM/README.md

-This repository includes code, data, and summaries corresponding to the paper "Searching for Low-Mass Exoplanets Amid Stellar Variability with a Fixed Effects Linear Model of Line-by-Line Shape Changes".
+This repository includes code and summaries corresponding to the paper "Searching for Low-Mass Exoplanets Amid Stellar Variability with a Fixed Effects Linear Model of Line-by-Line Shape Changes".

 The code uses R (https://www.r-project.org/) and assumes you have installed the following packages: tidyverse, rhdf5, Matrix, patchwork, collapse, parallel, pbmcapply

-Data used for this paper can be found at: ZENODO LINK.
+Data used for this paper can be found at: 10.5281/zenodo.14841435

 If you come across any issues or bugs, please contact Joseph Salzer at jsalzer@wisc.edu.